Understanding the Legends and Symbols in Technology Systems Drawings

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Let's look at the first of our technology systems drawings, the legends and symbols page.
-So I'm going to zoom into here.
-You'll notice that the general overall format is similar to what we've seen before.
+Let's look at the first of our technology systems drawings: the legends and symbols page.
+So I'm going to zoom in here.
+You'll notice that the overall general format is similar to what we've seen before.

-There's also information for the security systems, for technology systems raceways.
+There's also information for the security systems and technology system raceways.
 The raceways are usually conduit or hangers where the technology cables are bundled together.
-We have the abbreviations, we have audio video field device symbology, graphical standards, which we've seen throughout the project, and we have the sheet index for the telecom pages.
+We have the abbreviations, audio/video field device symbology, graphical standards we've seen throughout the project, and the sheet index for the telecommunications pages.

 Learn Blueprint Reading